COMP1005/COMP1005old2.github.io/episodes/prac05.md

 ### Activity 9 - Game of Life

-Have a read of https://web.stanford.edu/class/sts129/Alife/html/Life.htm (a very old-school web page!) to see how the game of life works.
+Have a read of [https://web.stanford.edu/class/sts129/Alife/html/Life.htm](https://web.stanford.edu/class/sts129/Alife/html/Life.htm)
+(a very old-school web page!) to see how the **Game of Life** works.

-Use your mouse to enter some life into the Game of Life Simulator https://playgameoflife.com/ , then click run to see the outcomes.
+Use your mouse to enter some life into the Game of Life Simulator [https://playgameoflife.com/](https://playgameoflife.com/) , then click run to see the outcomes.
 How long does your population survive?
+Try some of the shapes from the Stanford website to see how they behave.

+We won't be implementing the Game of Life algorithm, but you could try writing some pseudocode for how you might approach it, or look online for some descriptions of algorithms.

 ### Submission